How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 11. Use headphones or keep the volume low

-Since a high-performance laptop has more powerful and demanding speakers than a typical laptop, it’s best to use headphones while you game or keep the volume lowered to a reasonable level whenever you’re relying on battery power.
+Since a high-performance laptop has more powerful and demanding speakers than a typical laptop, it’s best to use headphones.
+At the same time, your game or keep the volume lowered to a reasonable level when you rely on battery power.

 12. Turn off your keyboard backlight